 All properties that obtained a building permit before 1997 must be tested for the presence of asbestos.

-CREP (Report of risk of exposure to lead)
+CREP (Finding of risk of exposure to lead)

-This test concerns only the use of lead in paint, where it can constitute a danger to the health of children or domestic animals, and not lead flashings on roofs, etc.
+This test is only for the use of lead in paint, where it can pose a health hazard to children or pets, not lead flashing on roofs, etc.

 The gas diagnosis